brunodpoliveira/Fallout1DemoAI/README.md

   enable hit detection.
 - Add voice input for player interactions, allowing speech-to-text functionality.
 - Move API keys to gradle.properties to enhance security.
+- Remove the controller logic in JunkDemo and put it in the VCM
 - Use custom Fallout-themed sprites
 - Create a custom level for this demo
 - Add sound effects to the demo